R v Seaboyer

 R v Seaboyer, [1991] 2 S.C.R.
-577 is a leading Supreme Court of Canada decision where the Court upheld - with alterations - a rape-shield provision of the Criminal Code as it violated the right to "full answer and defence" under sections 7 and 11(d) of the Canadian Charter of Rights and Freedoms.
+577 is a leading Supreme Court of Canada decision where the Court upheld—with alterations—a rape-shield provision of the Criminal Code as it violated the right to "full answer and defence" under sections 7 and 11(d) of the Canadian Charter of Rights and Freedoms.
 The case was decided with R v Gayme.

-Justice McLachlin, for the majority, found that Section 276 of the Criminal Code that prevented those charged with sexual assault offences from cross-examining the complainant about his or her history of sexual activity, could, in some instances, exclude relevant evidence thus impeding the accused's ability to make full answer and defence.
+Justice McLachlin, for the court majority, found that section 276 of the Criminal Code (formerly s.
+246.6) was unjustifiably inconsistent with both s.
+7 and s.
+11 of the Charter, while s.
+277 (formerly s.
+246.7) was not inconsistent.
+Those charged with sexual assault offences from cross-examining the complainant about their history of sexual activity, could, in some instances, exclude evidence needed to mount a full defence.

-Justice L'Heureux-Dubé, in dissent, found that the Code provision just excluded evidence that would be irrelevant and prejudicial to the integrity and fairness of the trial process.
+Justice L'Heureux-Dubé, in partial dissent, would have found that neither section of the Criminal Code was inconsistent with the Charter, and if they had been inconsistent, that they would have been justifiably so.